LarryLemons34/take_home_exam/README.md

 For example : AGENT_FILE_PATH=/Users/me/take_home_exam/agent.json CUSTOMER_FILE_PATH=/Users/me/take_home_exam/customer.json node index.js

+Optionally you can create a .env file and use npm start to launch the server.

 These two environment varibles should point to the json where you cloned the json files included in this repo or to any other compatible agent/customer json files.

 Here is a list of the available endpoints in order: